The LIV Golf series: What we know, what we don’t, and the massive ramifications of the Saudi-backed league

 Why does all this matter?

 Ethics and morals aside, a divided world at the sport’s top levels could have massive ramifications in the game.
-Should Mickelson, DeChambeau and many of the European names listed splinter, the PGA Tour would likely be fine; only DeChambeau qualifies as a player with notable accomplishments that remains in his prime.
-Essentially, the SGL would be a Senior Tour light with the possible addition of the polarizing 2020 U.S. Open champ.
+Should the list of LIV Golf defectors not grow from the initial London field list, the PGA Tour would be fine; only Johnson qualifies as a player with notable accomplishments that remains in his relative prime.
+Essentially, LIV Golf would be a Senior Tour light with a handful of amateur and young-ish players.

-However, should a high number of 35-and-younger players with playing pedigrees and popularity side with the Saudi-backed league, professional golf could transform into professional boxing, a sport whose competition has been watered down by rivaling governing bodies with conflicting financial interests.
+However, should a high number of 35-and-younger players with playing pedigrees and popularity side with the Saudi-backed league in the following months and years, professional golf could transform into professional boxing, a sport whose competition has been watered down by rivaling governing bodies with conflicting financial interests.
 The sport’s relevance, and to an extent existence, would be at stake.